liddiard/personal-website-gatsby/src/pages/project/smart-apartment-intercom.md

 So how does this all come together?
 [Home Assistant](https://www.home-assistant.io/) is the brains of the operation, which [integrates with Shelly devices](https://www.home-assistant.io/integrations/shelly/).

 HA detects when the buzzer voltage jumps above a threshold, indicating a call box press.
-If my phone isn’t in “Sleeping” or “Do Not Disturb” modes, it broadcasts an announcement over my smart speakers.
+As long as my phone isn’t in “Sleeping” or “Do Not Disturb” modes, it broadcasts an announcement over my smart speakers.
 If I’m home, I can just respond verbally (e.g., “Alexa, open the door”).

 If I’m away, I can tap a push notification sent to my phone to unlock the door.
-I also have my HA dashboard configured to show a door unlock button if the call box was buzzed in the last 60 seconds.
+I also have my HA dashboard configured to show a door unlock button if the call box was buzzed wihtin the last minute.

 <figure>
   <img src="/project/smart-apartment-intercom/ha-buzz-notification.png" alt="Home Assistant &quot;door buzzed&quot; notification on Android" />